CustomerSure

 Here’s some teams we’ve worked with to improve their bottom line through VoC:

-VoC Case Study 1: Covéa Insurance
+VoC Success Story 1: Covéa Insurance

 Covea office photo Covéa, a large, UK-based insurance firm has a long track record of caring deeply about their customers.
 However, they sensed that a more immediate and engaging Voice of the Customer process was possible.